-These easy Mexican Zucchini Burrito Boats are a perfect appetizer, side dish, or main dish!
-Great for using fresh zucchini from the garden or farmers market.
+These Easy Mexican Zucchini Burrito Boats are a perfect appetizer, side dish, or main dish!
+These Stuffed Zucchini Boats are great for using fresh zucchini from the garden or from your local farmers market.

 Mexican Zucchini Burrito Boats

 My Easy Mexican Zucchini Burrito Boats are simple to make and taste delicious.
 In fact these Stuffed Zucchini Boats are ideal not only for zucchini lovers, but are also popular with those in my family who are more picky when it comes to their veggies.

 When serving as an appetizer I’ll cut them into smaller serving sizes.
 For a side dish I’ll cut them in half, and when presenting as a main dish I’ll pair it with a side salad, or another simple vegetable option, and freshly toasted baguettes.

 They can be made meatless as I have done here in the recipe below, or you can add any meat of your choice.
 I’ve made some suggestions later in this post.

 I love that zucchini is such a versatile and abundant summer vegetable option.
 Many are able to grow it in their backyard gardens and this is the perfect recipe when there is an abundance of zucchini ready to use.

 As well as being a great step towards your 5-a-day, this recipe is also gluten-free so suitable for celiacs or anyone following a gluten free diet.
 This recipe can also be easily adapted to suit a Dairy Free or Vegan diet by omitting the cheese.